Over-the-Counter Treatment Ingredients

 Considerations: Because it is already potentially irritating, sometimes causing redness or peeling of the skin, it is good to avoid other irritating soaps and cleansers, astringents or alcohol products, and also other medications.16

-What It Is: Salicylic acid is an ingredient used in many over-the-counter acne medications at concentrations up to 2%.18It is often sold with pads as applicators (such as Stri-dex® pads).
-It is also used to treat other skin disorders including dandruff, psoriasis, calluses, corns, warts, and more19-21(learn more from the U.S. National Library of Medicine).
+What It Is: Salicylic acid is an ingredient used in many over-the-counter acne medications at concentrations from 0.5% to 2%.18It is often sold with pads as applicators (such as Stri-dex® pads).
+It is also used to treat other skin disorders including dandruff, psoriasis, calluses, corns, warts, and more.19-21(Learn more from the U.S. National Library of Medicine)

-What It Does: Acne is formed when skin cells inside hair follicles shed too fast and clump together, plugging up the follicle and causing a pimple.
-Salicylic acid helps slow down shedding of the cells inside the follicles, which may help prevent clogging.
+What It Does: Acne is formed when skin cells inside hair follicles accumulate and clump together, plugging up the follicle and causing a pimple.
+Salicylic acid helps limit this accumulation of skin cells, which can help prevent clogging.
 Salicylic acid also helps break down blackheads and whiteheads.20-21

-What It Does: Sulfur provides peeling and drying of the skin.
-Although it is effective at breaking down existing blackheads and whiteheads, it may also promote the development of new ones by increasing cell adhesion.
-It is also bacteriostatic which means while it does not kill acne bacteria, it can limit the growth of acne bacteria.22-25
+What It Does: Sulfur provides peeling and drying of the skin, and can help break down existing blackheads and whiteheads.
+It is also bacteriostatic, which means while it does not kill acne bacteria, it can limit the growth of acne bacteria.22-25

 Allergy to sulfur itself is extremely rare, but sulfur is often combined with sodium sulfacetamide, and allergy to sodium sulfacetamide is much more common, affecting around 3% of people.
 Medications that combine sulfur and sodium sulfacetamide should not be used by people with allergies to sulfa drugs.27-29